zion1234-code/Fall25_G5_App/README.md

                As a Tester I am responsible for making sure that the products meet the required standards before being released to the public for others to use.
 I'm responsible for performing text execution, defining a testing approach, track bugs and work to solve issues.
 Also as a Quality Lead I am supposed to mentor and help assign tasks to the team.
 Also enforce these quality standards and also to act as a bridge between developers and other project managers to ensure a quality product.

+## Project 2

+   Please complete your project 2, especially the PBI and prototypes, so that you can continue project 3.
+For sample, please visit [Group 1](https://github.com/CSCI4221ASU/Fall25_G5).

+   a.
+Trevon Lacy

+      Minutes:

+         No repository provided

+      PBI
+         No repository provided

+      Prototype
+         No repository provided

+   b.
+Zion Pease

+      Minutes:
+         No repository provided
+      PBI

+         No repository provided

+      Prototype

+         No repository provided

+   C. Stevie Scott

+      Minutes:

+         No submission

+      PBI

+         No submission

+      Prototype

+         No submission